 • Birthday and holiday greetings.
 An email with a happy birthday message is now standard and many may even consider it junk.
 Get creative with a video message from your practice!

-Years ago, creating video was a huge, expensive project.
+Years ago, creating and sending patient videos was a huge, expensive project.
 Now, though, you can create high-quality content using just your phone.
 It won’t have the edited, polished feel of a highly produced video, but we prefer the casual, authentic feel of a home-created video.
 Here are a few tips we’ve gathered to get your practice started so you can create and send video to patients.

 A few things you will want around for filming: